clemensv/avrotize/avrojson.md

 JSON.
 Features 1 and 7 are hints for the JSON encoder and decoder to be able to handle JSON data that is not conforming to Avro's naming and structure constraints.
-Feature 6 provides a mechanism to handle unions of record types that is aligned with common JSON serialization frameworks and JSON Schema's "oneOf" type composition.
+Feature 6 provides a mechanism to handle unions of record types that is aligned with common JSON encodation frameworks and JSON Schema's "oneOf" type composition.

 ### Feature 1: Alternate names